richTheCreator/richthedesigner/src/pages/index.md

       description: All of our products are 3rd party tested multiple times throughout the supply chain, and we supply documentation with every order.
     - value: Reliability
-      description: "Orders are shipped within 24-48 hours of payment, and we stand behind every product that we sell.
-If you’re not happy, we fix it. "
+      description: Orders are shipped within 24-48 hours of payment, and we stand behind every product that we sell.
+If you’re not happy, we fix it
     - value: Integrity
-      description: "If we tell you that we can deliver a product or service for your business, we will make it happen.
-Period. "
+      description: If we tell you that we can deliver a product or service for your business, we will make it happen.
+Period.
 farming:
   heading: Equity Driven Farms
   description: Let’s face it, without the cultivators putting in the hard work